Joyce Glasser reviews The Florida Project (November 10, 2017), Cert. 15, 111 min.

 Moonee is making the most of her last summer before starting primary school and she and her ragtag group of friends occasionally refer to the big event, with Moonee having decided she will not be doing homework.
 The children are as adorable as they are wayward, but none more so than Moonee, who has picked up on Halley’s disdain for authority.
 Halley is a hustler, selling everything from fake perfume to her own body to pay the rent.
 When she hears something she doesn’t want to, she is quick to react with physical violence or another unbecoming form of revenge.

 In one of the most heart-breaking scenes you are likely to see this year, Halle fears for the worst and takes Moonee to breakfast at an upscale hotel where a mouth-watering buffet breakfast awaits them.
 As we watch Moonee joyfully shovel fresh summer fruit and pastries into her mouth, Halley watches her daughter with a reassuring smile that turns to anguish whenever Moonee is distracted.
 For Moonee picks up on everything, like an animal that has evolved to sense danger.
-What happens then, Baker asks when neither can protect the other?
+What happens, Baker seems to ask when neither can protect the other?

-It is easy to overlook the connections in this deceptively simple tale of the magic and pains of childhood, but nothing is gratuitous.
+It is easy to overlook the connections in this deceptively simple tale about the magic and pains of childhood, but nothing is gratuitous.
 In one scene, as the boisterous kids ignore Bobby’s commands to get off the picnic tables, a stranger approaches them like a cat among the pigeons.
 Quickly identifying the man as a paedophile, Bobby calmly intervenes to force him off the property as the curious children look on.
 Toward the end of the film, Bobby finds three stranded herons in the driveway – a seemingly random image that is nonetheless portentous.
-This time, Bobby shoos the intruders away to protect them from harm.
+This time, Bobby shoots the intruding heron away to protect them from harm.

 You can watch the film trailer here: